Thylacine Rock Art

 Taçon, Paul S. C. et al. (2022).
 Extraordinary Back-to-Back Human and Animal Figures in the Art of Western Arnhem Land, Australia: One of the World’s Largest Assemblages.
 Cambridge Archaeological Journal. doi:10.1017/S0959774322000129

 Taçon, Paul S. and Webb, Steve.
 (2017).
 Art and megafauna in the Top End of the Northern Territory, Australia: Illusion or reality?, pp. 145-161.
-David, Bruno, Taçon, Paul S. C., Delannoy, Jean‐Jacques and Geneste, Jean‐Michel (eds.).
-Terra Australis 47.
+In: David, Bruno, Taçon, Paul S. C., Delannoy, Jean‐Jacques and Geneste, Jean‐Michel (eds.).
+Terra Australis 47: The Archaeology of Rock Art in Western Arnhem Land, Australia.
 Canberra: Australian National University Press.

 Wright, Bruce J. (1968).
 Rock art of the Pilbara region, North-West Australia.
 Australian Institute of Aboriginal Studies.
 Occasional Papers in Aboriginal Studies 11.
 78 pp.